faeezshaikh/physicianadvisor/README.md

  Done:
  ----
+1. bug : not all exams appearing sometimes.. splice not working
  1. Social login - Css styling buttong
  2. Multiple-choice: Has one correct response and three incorrect responses (distractors).
    Multiple-response: Has two correct responses out of five options.